Photo of the Beus Center for Law and Society in downtown Phoenix, home of the Sandra Day O'Connor College of Law at Arizona State University

 Admission Decisions: Beyond the Numbers

 Every submitted application receives full review and consideration by the admissions committee prior to a decision.
-Admission is influenced by several factors including LSAT performance, undergraduate grade point average, the quality and grading patterns of undergraduate institutions, honors and awards, demonstrated commitment to public service, work and leadership experience, extracurricular or community activities, maturity, ability to communicate, foreign language proficiency, uniqueness of experience and background, service in the armed forces, history of overcoming economic or other disadvantages, overcoming disability, personal experiences with discrimination, publications, and exceptional personal talents.
+Admission is influenced by several factors including LSAT performance, undergraduate grade point average, the quality and grading patterns of undergraduate institutions, honors and awards, demonstrated commitment to public service, work and leadership experience, extracurricular or community activities, maturity, ability to communicate, foreign language proficiency, uniqueness of experience and background, service in the armed forces, history of overcoming economic or other disadvantages, overcoming disability, and exceptional personal talents.

 Learn more about admission at ASU Law